 Q. I’m pregnant and want to try yoga.
 Do you offer pre-natal classes?

-Q. My two boys, age 7 and 9, are interested in yoga.
+Q. My two boys, ages 7 and 9, are interested in yoga.
 Do you offer classes for kids?

-A. We do not specifically have kids’ yoga classes.
+A. Sometimes we offer summer classes just for kids.
+During the rest of the year, we do not specifically have kids’ yoga classes.
 But, if your boys can stay calm and engaged in an adult class, you are welcome to bring them with you to class.
 You will get a 10% family discount for any family members.

 Q. My daughter loves yoga and wants to have a Yoga party.